MicrosoftDocs/windows-dev-docs/windows-apps-src/design/globalizing/use-global-ready-formats.md

 ## Format dates and times for the user profile language list

-Remember that, by default, **DateTimeFormatter** matches the runtime language list.
+Remember that, by default, **DateTimeFormatter** matches the app runtime language list.
 That way, if you display strings such as "The date is &lt;date&gt;", then the language will match the date format.

 If for whatever reason you want to format dates and/or times only according to the user profile language list, then you can do that using code like the example below.
 But if you do so then understand that the user can choose a language for which your app doesn't have translated strings.
 For example, if your app is not localized into German (Germany), but the user chooses that as their preferred language, then that could result in the display of arguably odd-looking strings such as "The date is 06.11.2017".